marc260/Artificial-Neural-Network/README.md

 ### Parameter Tuning

-Consist of finding the best values of the hyper parameters e.g. batch_size, epochs, etc.
+Consist of finding the best values of the hyper parameters e.g. batch_size, epochs, etc that return the best accuracy.
+Parameter Tuning with grid search is implemented on [ann-parem.py](ann-parem.py).

 ## License